Salt in His Shoes

 Allie's Basketball Dream

 Allie fell in love with basketball after going to a game with her father at Madison Square Garden.
-When her dad gives her a brand new basketball, she hits the courts feeling excited and confident.
+When her dad gives her a brand new ball, she hits the courts feeling excited and confident.
 Unfortunately, she is met with disappointment when she realizes the game is much harder than the professionals make it look.
 As hard as she tries, her ball do not make it through the hoop.
-However, with practice and determination, Allie finally finds success in this basketball picture book about never giving up.
+However, with practice and determination, Allie finally finds success in this inspiring story about never giving up.

 Curious George Joins the Team